1. Home

 • Connect a different/external keyboard to your system and check if the button works.

-• Make sure the keyboard you’re using is turned on.
+• Make sure the keyboard you’re using is switched on.

-• Change the battery if the keyboard is battery powered or wireless.
+• Change the battery if the keyboard is wireless.

 • If you’re using a Bluetooth keyboard, unpair it and pair it again.